 We Suffer Mass Unemployment

-America can significantly gear up its economy in only one way: by offering work to the under- and unemployed portion of its adult population that is healthy and not institutionalized.
-This non-working segment of the population is surprisingly large –- much larger than the 9 million Americans officially labeled as "unemployed" by the Bureau of Labor Statistics (Employment Situation Summary, Nov.
-7, 2014).
-The Bureau only counts those "actively looking for work" as unemployed -- discouraged workers who've given up don't count.
-The official BLS unemployment rate edged down from September to October to 5.8%.
+America can significantly gear up its economy in only one way: by offering work to the under- and unemployed portion of its adult population that is healthy and not institutionalized (i.e., not in school, the military or prison).
+This non-working segment of the population is surprisingly large –- much larger than the 7.6 million Americans officially labeled as "unemployed" by the Bureau of Labor Statistics (BLS) See: Employment Situation Summary, Feb.
+3, 2017.

-There are more than 90 million adult Americans who are not working.
+There are actually more than 60 million adult Americans who are not working.
 Many of them are happily retired or caring for their familes.
-But tens of millions are unable to find work, discouraged and have given up.
-Many of them have been pushed out or defined out of the labor pool — seniors and young retirees, minorities, immigrants, the disabled, many of the young, many women, and those who are ill-equipped to compete in today’s job-scarce environment.
+But many millions are unable to find work, discouraged and have given up.
+Many of them have been pushed out or defined out of the labor pool — seniors and young retirees, minorities, immigrants, the disabled, many of the young, and those who are ill-equipped to compete in today’s job environment.

 While allowing these many millions of people to work would produce a dramatic increase in the flow of goods and services, it would have the additional benefit of saving both families and governments much of the dependency payments they now make to support those not working.
 It would also sharply reduce the host of destructive social dysfunction costs — ranging from crime to de-motivated students to avoidable illnesses — that America suffers by denying jobs to so many.
 Lowering these costs would also make it possible for America to strengthen her fraying safety nets and make good on social insurance promises — especially since fewer people would still need help.